AkshathaPrasanna/MutVis/README.md

   ```
-  snakemake --use-conda --cores 16  MutVis_TiTvGene_Plots
+  snakemake --use-conda --cores 4  MutVis_TiTvGene_Plots
   ```

-  The minimum number of 2 cores to be given depending on your system configuration.
+  The minimum number of 4 cores and maximum number of 16 depending on your system configuration.
   This results in the proportion and frequency plots of trasition and transversion observed in the specified gene.